thegooddocsproject/templates/requirement/requirement-writing-guide.md

 When referencing external documents, ensure the document and relevant section, or sections, are uniquely identified.

-Requirements often reference an external document, such stating that a component must comply with a specific standard.
+Requirements often reference an external document, such as stating that a component must comply with a specific standard.

 When referring to the document, ensure that you include sufficient information